How might we help people affected by rare disease learn about their condition, share their experience and take part in research?

 Working here for a number of years, my role and responsibilities evolved over time.
-During my time, I worked with a senior designer and user researcher as part of the design team, and closely with the product owner, engineers and QA as part of a wider product team.
-Other stakeholders included content, research and analysis, business development and clients.
+During my time, I worked with a couple of designers and user researcher as part of the design team, and closely with the product owner, SMT, engineers as part of a wider product team.
+Other stakeholders included content, clinical research and analysis, behavioural science, business development and clients.
 My responsibilities included:

 🧠 Product design process

-To describe the process for features, the example I'll use is my involvement in features allowing our users to take part in research projects such as surveys and longitudinal studies.
+After initial discussions, the steering from the SMT, the assumed solution is features that allow our users to take part in research studies such as clinical trials, surveys and longitudinal studies.